 So, you’ve found a local seed grower, or one that is suited to your area, with organic growing practices, that avoids invasive species.
 The next thing to check is the practical matters: will this seed work in your garden and have enough time to mature before winter?

-Look at how many days it takes the seed to mature (from seed to harvest, fruiting, or flowering).
+Look at how many days it takes the seed to mature (from seed—or, sometimes, germination to harvest, fruiting, or flowering).
 It’s usually listed in days.
 How many days do you have from last frost in spring to first frost in fall?
 Is there enough time?
 Do they recommend starting the seeds indoors to gain more time?

 Also, look at the recommended outdoor growing conditions.
 Does the plant need sun, shade, or part-shade?
 Does it like well-drained soil?
 Sand, loam, or clay?
 Are there plants it doesn’t like to grow near?
 Are there any special instructions for preparing the seeds for germination like a chilling period, scratching the seed coat, or pre-soaking the seeds?